Photographs show a 2011 NFL Veterans Day tribute that ESPN omitted from their pre-game coverage.

 The Packers and WPS will also be recognizing and welcoming home 1st Lieutenant Infantry Officer Kent Gavin through Operation Fan Mail on-field prior to the national anthem.
 Gavin will be accompanied by his fiancée and her parents.

 The national anthem will be performed by Steel Magnolia’s Meghan Linsey and Joshua Scott Jones.

-Some of those activities, such as the pre-game card stunts in which the stadium crowd spelled out messages including "Thank You Veterans" and "Thank You Military" and the unfurling of a large flag on the field during the playing of the national anthem, were captured in the photographs displayed above and audience videos like the following:
+Some of those activities, such as the pre-game card stunts in which the stadium crowd spelled out messages including “Thank You Veterans” and “Thank You Military” and the unfurling of a large flag on the field during the playing of the national anthem, were captured in the photographs displayed above and audience videos such as the following:

-Within days of the game, reports (such as the following account from Milwaukee television station WTMJ) began to trickle out expressing disappointment that only spectators present at the game had been able to view the pre-game Veterans Day tribute activities at Lambeau Field, as ESPN did not include them in their telecast:
+Within days of the game, reports (such as the following account from Milwaukee television station WTMJ) began to trickle out expressing disappointment that only spectators present at the game had been able to view the

 Packers fans inside Lambeau Field had a chance to take part in a special moment to honor America’s veterans before the Packers-Vikings game Monday night.

 Most of them raised a card to help form a pattern that said “Thank You Veterans” and American flags.